krlvm/PowerTunnel/README.md

 -disable-updater - disables the update notifier
 -debug
 ```

-## Doesn't work
-Most likely your ISP blocked the website you need by IP address, so only encrypted tunnel (VPN/Tor) can help you.

-Also, you can try launching PowerTunnel with `-full-chunking` argument.

 ## Spin-off projects
 * [Invader](https://github.com/krlvm/Invader) - an effective MITM utility and script injector